Ajay Singh (entrepreneur)

-Ajay Singh (born 29 December 1965) is an Indian businessman, sports administrator, bureaucrat and investor.
+Ajay Singh (born 29 December 1965) is an Indian businessman, sports administrator, bureaucrat, politician and investor.
 He is the principal shareholder, chairman, and managing director of SpiceJet, a low-cost airline with headquarters in Gurugram, Haryana.

 He co-founded SpiceJet in 2005 and has had two stints at its helm.

 Early life and education

 Ajay Singh was born and brought up in Central Delhi.
 He went to school at St. Columba's School, Delhi, where he captained the cricket and hockey teams.

 Singh went to the Indian Institute of Technology Delhi, where he received a degree in engineering, and got his Master's degree in Business Administration (MBA) from Cornell University in the United States.
 Singh also holds a Bachelor's degree in Law (LL.B) from Law Faculty, University of Delhi.